microsoft/evodiff/README.md

 Note that when conditionally generating an MSA, you can specify query_only = True.
 By setting this flag to true, you only generate the query sequence.
 If it is false, then you generate the alignment too.

-To generate a new query sequence, given an alignment, use the following with the `--start-msa` flag enables.
+To generate a new query sequence, given an alignment, use the following with the `--start-msa` flag.
 This starts conditional generation by sampling from a validation MSA.
 ```
 python evodiff/generate-msa.py --model-type msa_oa_dm_maxsub --batch-size 1 --n-sequences 64 --n-sequences 256 --subsampling MaxHamming --start-msa
 ```